Peter Ghyczy: Biography

 From 1968 to 1972 he lived in Lemförde in the South of Lower Saxony.
 In 1969 he became a German citizen.
 Peter Ghyczy is married and father of four.
-Today he lives in Beesel near the river of Maas at the eastern border of the Netherlands.
+He lived in Beesel near the river of Maas at the eastern border of the Netherlands until his death on March 10, 2022.

 Work as a designer

 Peter Ghyczy is one of several designers in the 20th century who were also immigrants – among them Henry van de Velde, Marcel Breuer, Hans Gugelot, Peter Maly – and had a major impact on German and international design.
 In 1968 he took a leading position at the company Elastogran in Lemförde in southern Lower Saxony, where he was responsible for the development of products made from polyurethane.
 Owner of the company Gottfried Reuter, former chemist at Bayer in Leverkusen, was an expert in the field of polyurethane production, for which he held several patents.
 In the 1960s he formed a company group (with a turnover of a few hundred million Deutschmarks based on these patents).

 Between 1968 and 1972 Peter Ghyczy developed many innovative designs, which identified him as one of the most productive designers of these years.
 In 1970 the Design-Center in Lemförde was inaugurated, built according to Ghyczy's design, made completely from polyurethane and being the first of its kind.
 It was one of the early German design studios, whose close cooperation between product design and technical development was unheard of in the plastics industry until then.
 This design studio gave birth to many novel, modular components, such as shelters, facade elements but most notably various types of furniture, among them chairs, shell chairs, sectional sofas, tables, shelves and plastic door fronts for offices and kitchens.